Fenek Monastery: Architecture

-„The Golden Cross”
+„Golden Cross”

 The milestone, also known as „The Golden Cross“ proves the large size of the monastery property.
 It is placed on the right side of the road connecting Jakovo and Boljevci, about 400 m after the Fenek monastery turning.
 On 20 January 1743 the Empress Maria Theresa assigned „the privilege“ to the Fenek monastery, according to which the property was granted to the monastery.
 Immediately after that, the bounding of the monastery property was done.
 The milestone was erected in 1747, thanks to Nikola Marković, and it got the name after the folk tradition, according to which the Serbs rushed to get hold of this milestone, since they felt safe on the monastery property.
 That is why the monument bears the name Golden cross – as the symbol of salvation.

-The Cultural Monument
+Cultural Monument

 Within the property of the Fenek monastery and its protected environment there are several archaeological sites: Fenek Mnastery (Middle Ages), Monastery Prnjavor (late Middle Ages) and Monastery fields (Neolithic).
 The monastery was reconstructed in 1991, and nowadays it is completely renewed.
 Until 2006, three older nuns lived in the monastery, one of them, sister Agripina died, and the remaining two were moved to other monasteries, mother Paraskeva to the monastery Greteg and Abbotess Magdalina to Radovašnica.
 By the decision of the competent archimandrites of Srem Vasilije and Of Raška and Prizren Аrtemije the new male monkhood arrived to the monastery in the middle of 2006, Marko from Sopoćani and Makarije from Dečani.
 Since then, the visits to the monastery increased and the reconstruction of the mansion is in progress.
 The patron saint of the monastery is Venerable mother Paraskeva, celebrated on 27 October, the folk gathering and the fair is on 7 August.